-- Make sure the device remains connected to the power source throughout the upgrade process.
+- Make sure the device remains connected to the power source throughout the upgrade process. - Make sure the cover is attached during upgrade to avoid installation failure.

 - When you upgrade the device with the latest AXIS OS version in the active track, the product receives the latest functionality available.
 Always read the upgrade instructions and release notes available with each new release before you upgrade.
 To find the latest AXIS OS version and the release notes, go to [axis.com/support/device-software](http://axis.com/support/device-software).